kaizendorks/dexa/README.md

 ## Roadmap

+Rewrite to ES6 (so we allow customizations to be done in ES6-style JS files, and we support top-level async/await code)

 Init:
 - DONE - create project from one of the current stacks init template
 - DONE - add integration tests